hackforla/expunge-assist/README.md

 ### Working with forks, branches, pull requests and reviews

 - We should only have one master branch at this time.
 At this point in the project, we are not working with any code yet.
-So all progress being made will be track on Github.
+All progress being made will be track on Github.

 ### Testing